 In an episode of Good Luck Charlie, Teddy ditches class to prove that she is not a goody-goody, which she is being called by everyone at school.
 However, when she is there she stops a pickpocket and is awarded a medal of honor in school the next day, and the class cheers her on by calling out "GG", short for goody-goody.

 In the Police Squad! episode The Butler Did It (a.k.a.
 A Bird In The Hand), a gunman holds three police officers hostage in a room at a police station.
-Suddenly, Frank Drebin opens the door, hitting the gunman and allowing the police officers to apprehend him.
+Suddenly, Frank Drebin opens the door, hitting the gunman and allowing the police officers to apprehend him. note This scene was recreated in the second The Naked Gun movie with "Weird Al" Yankovic as the gunman.

 Ed Hocken: Nice work, Frank.